VA Loan Myths

 Myth #5: VA loans take forever

 When comparing FHA loans, conventional loans and VA loans, VA loans are typically the slowest program.
-According to mortgage software giant Ellie Mae’s October 2019 report, VA loans took an average of 48 days to close.
+According to mortgage software giant Ellie Mae’s January 2020 Origination Report, VA loans took an average of 51 days to close.

 So yes, a VA loan is likely going to take longer to close than another program.
 However, a difference of 3-4 days is small when you consider how much lower VA rates are.